miraland-labs/miracle-series-whitepaper/WHITEPAPER.md

 ## Contributing and Community

-We are looking for propcrafts' token fans and engineers to participate in this project, you may contact us at:
+We are looking for CryptoCars' token fans and engineers to participate in this project, you may contact us at:

 - [Discord](https://discord.gg/EHfVWAzkBP)
 - [GitHub Issues](https://github.com/bluecrland/whitepaper/issues)